Cancer Research UK logo.

 Making the mask

-The technician uses a special kind of plastic that they heat in warm water.
-This makes it soft and pliable.
-They put the plastic on to your face so that it moulds exactly.
-It feels a little like a warm flannel and is a mesh with holes in so you can breathe.
+The process of making a mask can vary slightly between hospitals.
+Most often they use a special kind of plastic heated in warm water or an oven so that it becomes soft and pliable.
+Your technician puts the plastic mesh on to your face so that it moulds to fit your face exactly.
+It feels a little like having a warm flannel put onto your face.
+You can still breathe easily, as the plastic has lots of holes in it.

 Photograph of a stereotactic radiotherapy mask for treating brain, head and neck cancers.